 What makes Macs and macOS so popular?
 The ease of use and intuitive interface is a large part of it. macOS also performs pretty well, even on low-spec Macs and, of course, it’s a super-stable operating system.
-Which is what makes it so popular with creative professionals and coders, who can’t afford constant crashes interrupting or destroying their work.
+This is what makes it so popular with creative professionals and coders, who can’t afford constant crashes interrupting or destroying their work.

 The problem is that these advantages are not simply a result of macOS itself.
 Apple has a closed hardware ecosystem.
 They know exactly what hardware is in their computers and macOS is written and tested explicitly for those machines.
-As Apple controls the entire computer ecosystem from end-to-end, you’re going to have an inherently more stable experience.
+As Apple controls the entire computer ecosystem from end to end, you’re going to have an inherently more stable experience.

-When you build a hackintosh, that’s simply not true anymore.
+When you build a Hackintosh, that’s simply not true anymore.
 Some hardware simply won’t work but, perhaps even worse, other configurations will work only some of the time.
 In addition, you can’t take advantage of updates right away and you definitely can’t contact Apple for support, since you aren’t one of their customers!
 Stripped from its place in the larger picture, macOS loses a lot of its shine.